Wolff-H/handled-resizable/README.md

         Movement constraint.

         - `x`, `y`

-            Defines each drag_trigger_threshold and scroll_respond_vector, in form [number, number], in unit "px".

-            > drag_trigger_threshold: A quantum of dragging distance.
-When cursor drags out of per this quantum, trigger once scroll action.

-            > scroll_respond_vector: A quantum of scrolling distance.
-When scroll triggers, scroll this much distance.

-        - `swapped`

-            When true, swap dragscroll axis.

-    - `destroy`

-        When true, from target scrollable remove the dragscroll relation on target draggable.

-    - `override`

-        When true, in update override whole scrollable relations to only contain target relation.

-    - `constrained`

-        When true, dragscroll will only happen when cursor is inside scrollable.

-    - `avoid`

-        Dragscroll will not happen on those elements.
+            Defines in what direction the resizee resizes.

+            > -1: Negative direction.

+            > 0: No move.

+            > 1: Positive direction.

     - `hooks`

         Custom hooks.

-        - `dragStart`
+        - `resizeStart`

-            Call when drag starts.
+            Call when resize starts.
 Return `false` to prevent default behaviour.

-        - `drag`
+        - `resize`

-            Call on each drag move.
+            Call on each resize move.
 Return `false` to prevent default behaviour.

-        - `dragEnd`
+        - `resizeEnd`

-            Call when drag ends.
+            Call when resize ends.